 The alien turned all five eyes up to glare at him.
 "To avoid stealing up behind noble Groaci commander or endure his vengeance, soft one.
 To state your business here, then to depart faster than immediately."

 It produced a small but deadly annihilator-class handgun.
-Before managing to point it at Retief's middle, the big man's hand snapped out and twisted it loose.
+Before managing to point it at Retief's middle, the big man's hand snapped forward and twisted it loose.

 The Groaci stepped back.
 "You dare attack a peace-loving member of the Groaci military?
-To reconsider such rash action against your betters, earthling."
+To reconsider such rash action against your betters, human."